Hillary-Robert/wireframing/README.md

 You can use Figma to draw a quick layout of a login page, add buttons, and even test how it works when users click.

 Figma makes wireframing faster, easier, and more fun—especially when working with a team.

+## Benefits of Wireframing in Software Development

+Wireframing is very helpful in software development.
+It helps teams plan the structure of a website or app before writing any code.

+### 1. Guides the Design Process
+Wireframes show where each part of the app or website will go.
+This makes it easier for designers to plan the layout and flow.
+**Example:** A wireframe for a booking page can show where the calendar, price, and “Book Now” button will be placed.

+### 2. Saves Time and Reduces Mistakes
+By planning the layout early, teams can spot problems before development starts.
+It’s easier and faster to fix changes in a wireframe than in real code.

+### 3. Helps Team Communication
+Wireframes give everyone (designers, developers, and clients) a clear picture of what is being built.
+Everyone can agree on the structure before moving forward.
+**Example:** A developer can look at the wireframe to understand what pages are needed and how users move between them.

+### 4. Improves User Experience (UX)
+Wireframes help focus on user needs, like where to put buttons, forms, and menus for easy use.
+This leads to better and more user-friendly designs.

+In short, wireframing helps the whole team work better and build smarter software.